gryphonshafer/Quizzing-Rule-Book/rule_book/01_material_and_questions.md

 - The answer requires interpretation by the quizzer
 - The question is ambiguous, tricky, or misleading
 - The question is multiple-choice
-- If the question is not answered

 When a question is deemed invalid and thrown out, it must be replaced with the exact same type of question.
 For example, a CVRMA must be replaced with an CVRMA, not any multiple-answer reference question.

-#### Example

-To help illustrate more the idea of "if the question is not answered", consider a scenario where the question asks, "What is good?", and the answer states what is not good.
-In this case, the question is not answered and is tricky or misleading.